About Spirit of Resistance Radio

 Buddy "The Budman" Allman is a certified film geek; no, really, he has a college degree in film and everything.
 He is also a professional musician specializing in composing music for film and television.
 He began in radio recording funny commercials and reading the local school lunch menus as a teenager back when the dinosaurs roamed free and wild, and has never looked back.
 In addition to deifying the prog-rock phenom that is Rush, the Budman loves Yes, Emerson Lake and Palmer, Led Zeppelin, Pink Floyd, Simon & Garfunkel, The Beatles, and almost anything '80s.
 And contrary to popular belief, he did NOT win the Lesser Galveston annual Miss Great Legs Competition in 1997.
 He came in third.
 How DO these rumors get started?

-Chad "Special Chad" Roberts got his start in radio when he realized that was under-qualified for any janitorial position yet overqualified for any position in government.
+Chad "Special Chad" Roberts is the music director for Spirit of Resistance Radio.
+He got his start in radio when he realized that was under-qualified for any janitorial position yet overqualified for any position in government.
 Actually Chad was bitten by the radio bug at the age of 15 when he got a part time job working for a local radio station.
 After college, he did the proverbial bouncing from town to town before he got sick of that and decided it was time to educate those who wanted to make radio a career.
 He finished his Master degree in 2005 and has been in education since.
 Chad's favorite classic rock artist, by far, is one Mr. Billy Joel.
 Period.

 Born of humble means, Jeff "Flipper" Kimble started his professional career at age 19 working at a major record lable and has not looked back since.
 He is a certified band geek having played the Trumpet, French Horn and when his overbite worsened, the Baritone (try marching with that thing in a three mile parade and tell meÂ I don't love music).
 Jeff's musical influences are over the place - Oingo Boingo (most favorite), Smokey Robinson and the Miracles, Chase, The J. Giles Band, The Byrds, Van Halen 2.0 (Sammy Hagar Version), Sammy Hagar, George Gershwin, Psych Furs, Stevie Wonder, Katy Perry, Steppenwolf (Get your motor running...), The Go-Gos and Glen Miller.
 And with the exception of Glenn Miller and George Gershwin, Jeff experienced all this music live when it was released (cue the video of Buddy and Jeff looking for dinosaur eggs for breakfast).
 Jeff did not compete in the Lesser Galveston Annual Miss Great Legs Competition, but he did win first place in the one and only Miss Band Camp contest in High School.
 Peace and Love!!